-Turn on Apple Music Lossless and Dolby Atmos for the best experience
+Hear the best music with Apple Music Lossless and Dolby Atmos

+For a lot of us, Apple Music is our primary music streaming service.
+After all, it's already integrated into our best iPhones, works nicely with Siri and CarPlay, and is a part of the Apple One bundles for those really invested in Apple's ecosystem of services.
+Apple added Lossless and Dolby Atmos music formats for Apple Music at no additional cost for subscribers, so now you can enjoy your favorite music in even higher quality audio.

-Apple Music just got a big update with Spatial Audio with Dolby Atmos and Lossless Audio support.
-The best news about this is that you don't even need access to iOS 15 to get this upgrade because it's done server-side on Apple's end.
-Even if you're still on the latest version of iOS 14, you should be able to access Dolby Atmos and Lossless Audio.
+Even if you're not on iOS 15 with your current iPhone, like the iPhone 13 Pro, you can still enjoy Spatial Audio with Dolby Atmos and Lossless Audio support.
+This is because everything is done server-side on Apple's end.
+As long as you are on the latest version of iOS 14 and later, then you can get Dolby Atmos and Lossless Audio.

 But before you can immerse yourself in this unique and elevated music listening experience, you want to make sure that they're enabled first.
 Here's how to turn on Apple Music Lossless Audio and Dolby Atmos on iPhone and iPad.